Caripson/ProML/docs/observability_telemetry.md

 Based on this data, you can make a confident, evidence-based decision on whether to roll out the new version to all users.

-By making every prompt run an observable event, PromptLang turns prompt engineering from a craft into a measurable and optimizable engineering discipline.
+By making every prompt run an observable event, ProML turns prompt engineering from a craft into a measurable and optimizable engineering discipline.